– a situation where no action can be taken or progress made; deadlock.

 Private Right of Action

 Cantwell’s opening statement included a strong stance articulating a need for citizens to be able to search for redress if their privacy rights are violated on their own.
-Cantwell said even if Congress empowers the FTC and state attorneys general to enforce a nationwide data privacy standard, there will never be enough resources to police the plethora of companies collecting consumer data.
+Cantwell said that even if Congress empowers the FTC and state attorneys general to enforce a nationwide data privacy standard, there will never be enough resources to police the plethora of companies collecting consumer data.

 “We will never be able to fully police the thousands and thousands of companies collecting consumer data if you are the only cop on the beat,” Cantwell said.